How To Store Cigars | Tips for Proper Storage

 A brand new humidor requires time to reach the appropriate humidity.
 Depending on your climate and how dry the wood is, this can take as little as a few days to upwards of a few weeks.

-Make certain that there is room in the lid for the humidifying device you will utilize.
+Make certain there is room in the lid for the humidifying device you’ll utilize.
 You don’t want wasted space simply because your Credo hangs too low in your humidor.

 Also, make certain that all exterior sides of the humidor are sealed, including the bottom.

 so.
-Remember DO NOT saturate the Credo, but only moisten it!
+Remember DO NOT saturate the Credo, only moisten it!
 This is the biggest error most new humidor owners make.
-Keep in

-mind that a Credo not only raises the humidity to 70% RH, but it also lowers the humidity when it exceeds this level.
-Therefore it
+Keep in mind that a Credo not only raises the humidity to 70% RH, but also lowers the humidity when it exceeds this level.
+Therefore it’s essential there is room left within the Credo’s volume to absorb the excess moisture if necessary.

 Only use distilled water.
 Tap water has chemicals and minerals that you do not want in contact with your cigars as they age.
 Also, tap water contains organics and is prone to developing mold.
 Distilled water is the only readily available water that is free of both mineral and organic impurities.